Hurricane Lee generates big swells along northern Caribbean while it churns through open waters

 Lee is the 12th named storm of the Atlantic hurricane season, which runs from June 1 to Nov.
 30 and peaked on Sunday.

 In August, the National Ocean and Atmospheric Administration updated its forecast and doubled the chance to 60% for an above-normal hurricane system.
 Between 14 and 21 named storms are forecast, with six to 11 predicted to strengthen into hurricanes.
-Of those, two to five are forecast to become major hurricanes.
+Of those, two to five are forecast to become major hurricanes — storms that are in Categories 3, 4 or 5.

-Also swirling in the open Atlantic was Tropical Storm Margot, which was expected to become a hurricane on Monday night.
-The storm was located 1,215 miles (1,955 kilometers) northwest of the Cabo Verde islands.
-It had maximum sustained winds of 65 mph (100 kph) and was moving north at 8mph (13 kph).
-It is expected to remain over open waters.
+Also swirling in the open Atlantic was Hurricane Margot, which became a Category 1 hurricane on Monday afternoon.
+The storm is the fifth hurricane of the season and was located 1,265 miles (2,035 kilometers) northwest of the Cabo Verde islands.
+It had maximum sustained winds of 75 mph (110 kph) and was moving north at 12mph (19 kph).
+It is forecast to remain over open waters.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.